KutologoJM/KutologoJM.github.io/projects/oni-recipes-api/oni-recipe-api-test.md

 > We shall be creating both recipe objects before moving on to the ingredients.
 >
-> As this is a public demo/tutorial, please add a way to differentiate your recipe and ingredient names so they're easier to keep track of.
+> As this is a public demo/tutorial, I have made it so that you are only able to view your own additions.
-> One option is appending your initials at the end, e.g. Frost Burger KM
+>
+> While using the api, after you press POST to submit your contribution please press GET to continue instead of refreshing the page.

 #### Here are the 2 recipes you will be adding to the api: